simonambridge/DataStax-5.0-Multi-Instance-Demo/README.md

 >As though its running on a different host IP, you should theoretically be able to use 7199, but I found that nodetool didnt recognise the aliases but woud bind with the JMX address e.g. ```nodetool -p 7299```)

-Edit the cassandra-emv.sh file for this node.
+Edit the cassandra-env.sh file for this node.

 Search for 7199 and change it to 7299